alchemycodelab/career-coaching/Code_201/Community_Involvement.md

 * Please check the meeting description to determine which type of meeting we're having.

-- [DonutJS](https://donutjs.club/): Founded in April 2016, Donut.js is a monthly meetup and talk series focused on creating a fun, inclusive, and supportive tech community in Portland, Oregon.
+- [DonutJS](https://donutjs.club/): Founded in April 2016, Donut.js is a monthly meetup and talk series focused on creating a fun, inclusive, and supportive tech community in Portland, Oregon. **And they're held here at Alchemy on the last Tuesday of each month!**
 * We feature three to four speakers each month.
 We aim to feature one technical talk, one creative talk, and one passion talk, though most talks usually aren’t so narrow.
 * Our talks cover a wide range of topics: introductions to programming languages and deep dives on development methodologies, people-focused project management and sustainable hiring practices, mental health in tech, accessibility on the web, using JavaScript to make music an art in the browser, and much more.
 * We’ve proudly hosted many first-time speakers and well-known personalities in tech.